secured lock Secured with SHA-256 Encryption

 Safety Laws in Tennessee

-This next section will cover laws regarding impaired driving, drunk driving laws, and penalties, and distracted driving laws in Tennessee.
+This next section will cover laws regarding impaired driving, drunk driving laws, penalties, and distracted driving laws in Tennessee.

 First, let’s talk about a devastating unlawful activity: drinking and driving.